 Thought also needs to be given as to who would be the trustee of this testamentary trust.
 The most common options of who should serve as trustee are the surviving spouse, a child of the deceased spouse (that is a stepchild of the surviving spouse) or a bank or trust company.
 Each of these choices have their own advantages and disadvantages.
 Something that should not be overlooked is that the stepchildren of the surviving spouse, as vested contingent remainder beneficiaries of the trust, are entitled, under Florida law, to an annual accounting by the trustee, unless a designated representative is named to receive trust accountings.
-Therefore, the stepchildren of the surviving spouse would know each year how the trust money is being spent by the surviving spouse.
+Therefore, the stepchildren of the surviving spouse.
 This may not make the surviving spouse feel very comfortable, although it does provide a check and balance on the administration of the trust.